percona/mongo_terraform_ansible/ansible/README.md

 Note: PMM user and password are used to login to PMM UI via the web browser.
 If you intend to change the PMM credentials on the variables file (defaults are admin/admin), you will need to login to PMM via the web browser and change the PMM password there first, otherwise the playbook will fail.

 ## Running
-* The playbook is meant to handle a deployment from scratch, unless run with some specific tags (e.g. conf).
-So be extra careful if you are running it against servers that already have data.
+* The playbook is meant to handle a deployment from scratch, unless run with some specific tags.
+Be extra careful if you are running it against servers that already have data.

-- Available tags:
-  - backup
-    - Deploys & configures the pbm agent
-  - monitoring
-    - Deploys pmm2 client and registers with a pmm server

 * Deploy a replica set or sharded cluster from scratch:
 ```